Azure/Microsoft-Defender-for-Cloud/Simulations/Microsoft Defender for Cloud AI Services Detections/workshop/Module - Participant Guide.md

  - [ ] Attendee has access to their own Azure Subscription and can deploy resources to it

- - [ ] Azure Subscription has capacity to deploy Azure AI Foundry in East US 2
+ - [ ] Azure Subscription has capacity to deploy a Microsoft Foundry (classic, hub-based) project in East US 2

  - [ ] Azure Subscription has Provider Types registered [register_providers.sh](https://raw.githubusercontent.com/swiftsolves-msft/AI-Red-Teaming-Workshop/refs/heads/main/register_providers.sh)  can help here, by running in Azure Cloud Shell session